-For example, the third step in the sign up process with Wave reminds new users of the value of their invoicing software.
+For example, the third step in the signup process with Wave prompts new users about the value of their invoicing software.
 The copy reads, “Send professional invoices.
 Designed to get you paid 3x faster, with over $24 billion in invoices sent each year.”

 Wave’s team knows that new users are still skeptical, so they use social proof to convince them Wave is the right tool.
 After all, who doesn’t want to get paid three times faster?

 Like a workout partner pushing you to complete one more rep, encourage more users to complete the signup, setup, and onboarding process by showing them their progress.
-Use progress indicators to inform users of their status of completion (e.g., the percentage of steps that are left to complete).
+Use progress indicators to inform users of their completion status, like the percentage of steps that are left to complete.
 Chances are, you’ve seen this in action before.

-Canva uses an indicator in their product tour to indicate where a user is in their four-step product tour.
+Canva uses an indicator in their product tour to show where a user is in their four-step product tour.

 Progress indicators appear mostly in signup flows, like in this three-step signup process from FullStory.

-Progress indicators work so well because humans are wired to set goals, and we inherently feel good when we accomplish them.
-It turns out that when you finish a complex task, your brain releases massive quantities of endorphins.
+Progress indicators work well because humans are wired to set goals, and we inherently feel good when we accomplish them.
+Finishing a complex task releases massive quantities of endorphins in your brain.

-There’s also an internal tension that occurs when a checklist or progress bar appears incomplete.
-This is called the Zeigarnik Effect: when people feel the need to finish incomplete tasks.
-This is a massive win for user onboarding.
-Simply framing to-do items or a signup process as incomplete can be a huge win.
+There’s tension when a checklist or progress bar is incomplete.
+Zeigarnik Effect is when people feel the need to complete unfinished tasks.
+As such, framing to-do items or signup processes as incomplete during user onboarding often leads to positive outcomes.

-Do you tell users how far along they are in completing a set of tasks with progress indicators during the signup, account setup, and user onboarding of your product?
+Do you inform users how far along they are in completing tasks with progress indicators during the signup, account setup, and SaaS user onboarding of your product?

 Usually, we’re more likely to say “yes” to requests from people we like and are attracted to, whether they’re our closest friends or strangers.